 Clann na Talmhan: Ireland’s last farmers’ party

 Tony Varley and Peter Moser The absence of a strong tradition of farmer parties in a country with a very substantial proportion of the workforce engaged in agriculture has long been a source of puzzlement to students of twentieth-century Irish politics.
-Those farmers’ parties that have appeared in independent Ireland have never threatened to become … Read more
+Those farmers’ parties that have appeared in independent Ireland have never threatened to … Read more

 Prison Reform in Ireland in the Age of Enlightenment